Career Definition for a Respiratory Therapy Technician

 Respiratory technicians must be able to work under stressful situations and take direction from others.
 They must be compassionate, caring team players with the patience to work with small children as well as the elderly.
 A successful respiratory technician must also be interested in learning new things since continued career education is customary.

 The U.S. Bureau of Labor Statistics (BLS) projects a sharp decline of 56% for this career from 2016-2026.
 In May 2017, respiratory therapy technicians earned a median annual income of $50,350, per the BLS.
 The demand for respiratory technicians reaches from the largest hospitals to the smallest clinics, so a newly licensed respiratory technician may be in a favorable position wherever he or she prefers to seek employment.

 To advance in the healthcare field, here are some other career options:

-Those who would rather supervise the respiratory therapy technicians might be interested in pursing careers as respiratory therapists.
+Those who would rather supervise the respiratory therapy technicians might be interested in pursuing careers as respiratory therapists.
 Many enter the profession with associate's degrees, although bachelor's degrees are also available.
-Faster than average employment growth of 12% was predicted by the BLS for this occupation from 2014-2024.
-In 2015, these therapists earned a mean annual salary of $57,790, according to the BLS.
+Much faster than average employment growth of 23% was predicted by the BLS for this occupation from 2016-2026.
+In 2017, these therapists earned a median annual salary of $59,710, according to the BLS.